-The HIS Geo-Enabling course is being developed by the Health GeoLab in collaboration with and with the support of the London School of Hygiene & Tropical Medicine (LSHTM).
+The 2nd edition of the HIS Geo-Enabling course has been developed by the Health GeoLab in the continuity of the 1st edition developed in collaboration with and with the support of the London School of Hygiene & Tropical Medicine (LSHTM).

 The objectives of this course are to: